Documentation

 • Sessions: HttpOnly, SameSite=Lax cookies; rotated on login to prevent fixation

-• Agent sessions: ephemeral β€” scan data is never persisted beyond your active session
+• Recon sessions: ephemeral β€” all tool outputs and results are never persisted beyond your active session

 • Tool isolation: all scanning tools run in a secure, isolated environment with no access to application data or databases